masteroga101/Beat-Banger-PsVita-/README.md

 (WIP) [Mod compatibility sheet](https://docs.google.com/spreadsheets/d/1CTd_hSYfUu6HME95VpTPoaIcraqyYKCRfINEARivMIE/edit?usp=drivesdk)

-if you have any mods that are completely blank on the list then please reach out either on reddit or discord to masteroga101, I should be in most of the big vita discord servers
+if you have any mods that are completely blank on the sheet then please reach out either on reddit or discord to masteroga101, I should be in most of the big vita discord servers